Agenor-Junior/Arduino-Projects/README.md

 Each folder represents an independent project and contains:

 - Arduino source code (.ino)
-- Specific README files detailing the functionality of each project
+- Specific README files detailing the functionality of each project.